usagi917/agoraAI/README.en.md

 Combine social signals, debate output, and quality metadata into a Decision Brief and comparable scenarios.

 ### Presets

+These presets are available through the API.
+The LaunchPad advanced settings expose `standard` and `research` for day-to-day use.

 | Preset | Main phases | When to use it |
 | --- | --- | --- |